DGmoN/phpModules/readme.txt

 ###		phpModules		###
 ---------------------------

-PHP modules is to be a modular librairy that allows you to only use the most nessasairy memory per thread without having to load the entire librairy.
+PHP modules is to be a modular library that allows you to only use the most necessary Memory per thread without having to load the entire library.

 ---HOW TO---